 Cordyceps helps the body produce and balance stress hormones, including cortisol, making it a helpful adaptogen during times of mental and physical stress.
 It increases production of superoxide dismutase (SOD), antioxidants, catalase and glutathione in muscles, serum and the liver while reducing oxidative stress.
 It has a positive effect on mood, memory and insulin secretion.

 The suggested dose of this medicinal food is six grams a day as a tonic for acute conditions.
 Add the powder to soups and stews.

 Skullcap (Scutellaria) tincture or tea soothes chronic and acute pain of muscle spasms, tension headaches and fibromyalgia by relaxing your nervous system.
 It is thought to work by stimulating GABA, a neurotransmitter that inhibits impulses between the brain and nerve cells.

 Try skullcap when experiencing anxious feelings and sleeplessness because of pain.

-When you are troubled with painful tense muscles, take anti inflammatory herbs along with relaxing herbs such as hops, passionflower, chamomile, valerian, kava kava, green tea and/or catnip.
+When you are troubled with painful tense muscles, take anti inflammatory herbs along with relaxing herbs such as hops, passionflower, chamomile, valerian, kava kava, green tea, and/or catnip.